anubhavg-icpl/wazuh-logs-storage/logs/wazuh-monitoring/Wazuh Monitoring Indices.md

 ## Security Implications

+> [!WARNING]
-The `wazuh-monitoring-*` indices contain valuable information about the security monitoring infrastructure that requires appropriate protection.
+> The `wazuh-monitoring-*` indices contain valuable information about the security monitoring infrastructure that requires appropriate protection.

 ### Threat Model